anicolao/npa/DEVELOPMENT.md

 git --version
 ```

-Start by forking the respository on github.
+Start by forking this repository on github.
 Then:

 ```
 git clone git@github.com/<username>/npa.git